molbrain/MORE-RNAseq/README.md

 $ docker cp /path/to/yourData/ more-rnaseq:/root/testdata/
 ```

 In STAR and RSEM step, the shortage of memory or storage size frequently occur.
 The resource setting of docker is useful.
-The recommended setting are >42GB of "Memory", >4 core of "CPUs", and "Virtual disk limit" is >180GB.
+The recommended setting are >42 GB of "Memory", >4 core of "CPUs", and "Virtual disk limit" is >180 GB.

 Or in the indexing step of genome by STAR, adding the option "--limitGenomeGenerateRAM" is also good.
 The STAR indexing step frequently required a large memory size not only for MORE-RNAseq but also for any other usage.
 Please see the help and related documents of STAR.